l0rians/l0rians/README.md

 # Hi there! 👋
 Welcome to my GitHub profile!
-I'm a passionate web developer always eager to learn and grow.
+I'm a beginner web developer always eager to learn and grow.

 ## 🌟 Skills
 - **Frontend**: HTML, CSS, JavaScript, React